Collage of a person signing paperwork, neighborhood block, transmission tower, and hundred-dollar bills.

 A key goal for the Oakland EcoBlock is to establish recurring energy costs and savings for the residents, ensuring they are not charged any more than they are already paying for.
 To this end, the EcoBlock residents have established a non-profit mutual benefit corporation—similar to a homeowners association (HOA)—that will own the community microgrid and related assets (e.g., energy storage, microgrid control, solar panels, shared curbside EV chargers), and collect monthly fees from participating households to ensure their continued operation, maintenance, and insurance.
 The expectation is that the participants’ energy and water savings will cover the costs of the shared equipment and infrastructure.

-Table showing how private, in-home vs. shared, block-scale assets are financed and managed for the Oakland EcoBlock project.
+Financial and ownership structure for the private, in-home and shared, block-scale assets for the Oakland EcoBlock project.

 The business model for the pilot EcoBlock.
 Credit: Oakland EcoBlock